 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an electric HVAC unit runs on propane or oil, or natural gas to heat the furnace.
+The blower is powered by propane, oil or natural gas to create heat for the furnace, while electricity powers the cooling components in an all-electric system.

-Vents (or registers) are located in the ceiling, wall or floor of each room.
-If possible keep them open to ensure air flows properly throughout your home.
+Vents (or registers) are located in the ceiling or wall of each room.
+It is recommended to keep them open if possible to ensure that air circulation is maintained throughout your home.

 Thermostat

-The thermostat is an important element of your HVAC system.
-It regulates the temperature of your home by switching on and off the compressor and fan until they attain a pre-set temperature.
-It also turns on the exchanger in order to draw fresh air from outside into your home, and to vent old air through your ductwork.
+The thermostat is a crucial component of your HVAC system.
+It regulates the temperature in your home by turning on and off the compressor and fan to achieve a specific temperature, and it also activates the air exchanger to help pull fresh, outside air into your home, while venting stale, indoor air through your ductwork.

-The majority of thermostats are digital.
-However there are older models.
+Most thermostats are digital, although some older models still exist.
 Digital thermostats are controlled by the thermistor.
-The device contains metals that change resistance when the temperature changes.
-The thermistor is connected to an electronic microcontroller, which converts the changing resistance into an indication of temperature.
-There are many types of thermostats, including smart and programmed thermostats.
+This device has metals which change resistance when the temperature changes.
+The thermistor is linked to an electronic microcontroller, which converts the changing resistance into an indication of temperature.
+There are many types of thermostats including smart and programmable thermostats.
 These allow you to control and adjust your home’s power consumption.

-Thermostats are installed on the walls of your home, usually in rooms that are used most often.
+Thermostats are placed on the interior walls of your home, typically in rooms that are used most often.
 The location of your thermostat can affect its accuracy.
-For instance, a thermostat located in direct sunlight may appear hotter than the actual temperature of the room which can cause your system to run too much or not run at all.
-If your thermostat doesn’t work correctly, try resetting the device.
-If this doesn’t solve the problem contact an AC technician.
+For instance, a thermostat located in direct sunlight may be more hot than the actual room temperature and cause your system to run excessively or not operate at all.
+If your thermostat isn’t functioning properly, try resetting the device.
+If this doesn’t solve the problem then contact an AC technician.

 Condenser

-Condensers are often the culprit when your air conditioner isn’t functioning in the way it should.
-The condenser is made up of several parts that must be in sync to ensure that the unit functions.
-The entire system may be affected when any of these components are damaged or worn out.
-Condenser issues can include a damaged condenser control board or leaks of refrigerant.
+Condensers are often the culprit when your air conditioner isn’t working as well as it should.
+The condenser is made up of numerous parts that need to be working in sync for the unit to function.
+If any of these components are damaged or worn out, the entire system can be impacted.
+The most common problems found in the condenser are broken control board or leaks of refrigerant.

-The compressor moves the refrigerant through the condenser which is where a fan blows cooled outside air over the coils.
-This helps the refrigerant cool down and convert back into a liquid state.
-This liquid at low pressure is cooled and moved back into the evaporator to continue the cooling process.
-The process is repeated until the desired temperature for your business or home is reached.
+The compressor moves the refrigerant into the condenser where a fan blows cooled outside air over the coils.
+This allows the refrigerant gas cooling and to return to a liquid form.
+This low-pressure liquid is then removed and cooled before being moved back into the evaporator to continue the cooling process.
+The cycle is repeated until the desired temperature in your home or business is reached.

-The most important thing you can do to keep your condenser working correctly is to ensure that the area around it stays free of debris.
-The condenser’s fans can draw leaves, twigs, and other debris into the unit, creating obstructions and hindering the cooling system from operating effectively.
-It is a good idea to keep your trees and shrubs cut back so that they don’t touch the unit.
-This will reduce the chance that berries, nuts, or branches will enter the system and block it.
-Keeping your condenser free from debris can add two or three years to the life of your AC system.
+The most important thing you can do to keep your condenser working properly is to make sure that the area around it remains free of debris.
+Leaves, twigs, flowers, grass and other debris may be carried into the unit by the condenser’s fan and cause clogs that prevent proper operation of the cooling system.
+It is also a good idea to keep the bushes and trees in good shape so that they don’t encroach on the unit.
+This reduces the likelihood that berries, nuts, or branches can fall into the system and block it.
+Clean your condenser to extend the life of your AC by a couple of years.

 Evaporator

-The thermodynamic law states that heat moves from colder objects to warmer ones.
-If the evaporator is operating correctly, the energy is transferred from warm air to the refrigerant that is colder.
-This causes the refrigerant to boil or evaporate into gas.
-During this process, the latent heat (which cannot be measured using thermometers) is transferred from the air to the refrigerant.
+The law of thermodynamics states that heat is transferred from colder objects to warmer ones.
+If the evaporator is operating properly, the energy is transferred from the refrigerant that is warm to the cool air.
+This causes the refrigerant to heat up or evaporate into gas.
+During this process, the heat that cannot be measured using thermometers, referred to as latent heat is transferred from air to the refrigerant.

-An evaporator that has a buildup of organic growth is susceptible to issues.
-This could be caused by mold or mildew.
-If this is the case, the sour smells that the bacteria produce can be absorbed by the home and can cause discomfort.
+One of the most frequent problems with evaporators is the accumulation of organic growth.
+This can be a result of mold or mildew.
+If this is the case, the foul odors produced by the bacteria will be circulated throughout the home and can cause discomfort.

 Fan

-The fan that blows air in your HVAC system circulates cold or hot air through your home until you get to the temperature you want.
-The fan can be turned on auto or continuous.
-We suggest keeping the fan on constant to maximize efficiency and save money on your electricity bills.
-If your system’s fan is continuously running, we can replace it with an ECM blower motor, which is up to 70 percent more efficient than older PSC motors and pays for itself in savings over the lifetime of the unit.
+The fan that blows air in your HVAC system circulates cold or hot air through your home until you reach the temperature setting.
+The fan can be set to automatic or constant.
+We suggest keeping the fan on constant to maximize efficiency and reduce your electric bills.
+If your system’s fan is continuously running, we can replace it with an ECM blower motor which is up to 70 percent more efficient than the old PSC motors and will pay for itself in savings over the lifetime of the unit.

-If your fan is only running on high, the short circuit or broken relay could be preventing the thermostat settings from reaching the fan.
+If your fan only operates on high, a short circuit or a broken relay could be preventing your thermostat from adjusting to the fan.

 Filter

-The filter is used to circulate air throughout the house before it is heated or cooling.
-It eliminates impurities and prevents dust and pet dander getting into the system to contaminate internal components.
-It also protects family members from illnesses spread by tiny pathogens that are floating in the air.
-It also ensures that the system is operating efficiently.
-A dirty filter can make the system work harder and can cause it to overheat or even to fail.
+The filter is used to circulate air throughout the house before it is heated or cooled.
+It eliminates impurities and also stops dust and pet dander getting into the system, causing contamination to internal components.
+It also protects family members from the spread of diseases by tiny pathogens that are floating in the air.
+It also ensures that the system works efficiently.
+A dirty filter can make the system work harder and may cause it overheat or break down.

-homeowners should change their filters on a regular basis.
+Homeowners need to change their filters on a regular basis.
 The label will tell them if they should do it every 30 days or every 90 days.
-If a homeowner isn’t sure what type of filter they require and should seek advice from an HVAC professional.
-A professional can assist them in choosing the right filter for their home based on the climate, how much they run their system, as well as personal factors such as the presence of smokers or allergies within the home.
+If a homeowner isn’t sure what type of filter they require they should talk to an HVAC professional.
+A professional can help homeowners select the best filter for their home in light of factors like climate, how often they use their system, and even personal factors for instance, whether there are allergy or smokers sufferers in the house.

-The filter is located in the return air duct, or in certain cases, the blower compartment, of the furnace.
-The return air duct can be located on the wall, floor or ceiling, or even in the in the utility closet.
-It usually has a large, metal grate that covers the filter.
-The filter should be easily accessible to homeowners and service technicians in order to facilitate cleaning and replacement.
+The filter is usually located at the return air duct or in certain cases, in the blower compartment of the furnace.
+The return air duct can be located on the floor, wall, ceiling, or utility closet, and it usually has a large, metal grate that covers the filter.
+The filter should be accessible to homeowners and technicians to make it easy to clean and replace.

-Filters are rated by the MERV (Minimum Efficiency Reporting Value) rating, which shows how efficient they are at collecting different sizes of particles.
-A filter with a low MERV rating can be used to catch larger contaminants like dust mites and pet dander, but it’s not very effective at catching fine allergens or germs.
-High-MERV filters, on contrary, can capture many different contaminants without limiting airflow.
+Filters are rated by the MERV (Minimum Efficiency Reporting Value) rating, which shows how effective they are at collecting different sizes of particles.
+A filter with a low MERV will be able to take on larger contaminants like dust mites or pet dander but not fine allergens or germs.
+High-MERV filters, on the other hand, can catch many different contaminants without restricting normal airflow.

 Explore More